lb5160482/Advanced_Image_Processing_Road_Lane_Detection/README.md

 The image above is distortion-corrected image from the same raw image.
 This time, we can see the road lane perpeftly matches the straight line I drew, which means the distortion coefficients are good enough to remove the image distortion caused by the camera lens.

-#### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
-Provide an example of a binary image result.
+#### 2. Use color transforms, gradients or other methods to create a thresholded binary image.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 5 through 16, 42 through 48 and 57 through 57 in `image_processing.py`).
 Here's an example of my output for this step.

 ![alt text][image4]

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### 3. Perform a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `perspective_transfrom()`, which appears in lines 69 through 77 in the file `image_processing.py`.
 The `perspective_transfrom()` function takes as inputs an image (`img`), as well as source (`src_points`) and destination (`dst_points`) points.
 I chose the hardcode the source and destination points in the following manner: